Forev349/qa-demoblaze-testing/api_tests/api-tests.md

 {"username":"Gordey003","password":"hash"}

 Expected Result:
-1. Successful account login
+1. Status code: 200 OK
-2. Status code: 200
+1. Logged in to the account

 Actual Result:
 The user has successfully logged into the account